2021 CAFA U-15 Championship

-the 2021 CAFA U-15 Championship was the 3rd edition of the CAFA U-15 Championship, the international youth football championship organized by CAFA for the men's under-15 national teams of Central Asia.
+the 2021 CAFA U-15 Championship was the third edition of the CAFA U-15 Championship, the international youth football championship organized by CAFA for the men's under-15 national teams of Central Asia.
 Tajikistan was hosting the tournament.
 Four nations including the host Tajikistan competed for the title in the eight-day round-robin event, with all teams to cross paths once before the final Matchday on November 23, with players born on or after 1 January 2006 eligible to participate.

-Iran having won their first title in 2018.
-They managed to retain the title after they finished top of the standings edging host Tajikistan on superior goal difference.
+Iran were the defending champions having won their first title in 2018. and successfully retained their title after they finished at the top of the standings, edging out host Tajikistan on superior goal difference.

-Participating nations
+Participating teams

 A total of 4 (out of 6) CAFA member national teams entered the tournament.